SIU Medicine recruiting patients for high blood pressure study

-SPRINGFIELD, IL – High blood pressure, or hypertension, is sometimes called “the silent killer,” but a new clinical trial will investigate if it can be affected by sound waves.
-SIU Medicine researchers are enrolling patients in a study to see if ultrasound energy can be used to improve blood pressure in people with resistant hypertension.
+High blood pressure, or hypertension, is sometimes called “the silent killer,” but a new clinical trial will investigate if it can be affected by sound waves.
+SIU Medicine researchers are enrolling patients in a study to see if ultrasound energy can be used to improve blood pressure in people with hypertension.

-ReCor Medical’s RADIANCE-II Clinical Study is a randomized study that will give patients the opportunity to try new technology to reduce their reliance on medication.
-The study is designed to evaluate the ability of the Paradise Renal Denervation (RDN) System to reduce blood pressure in patients with Stage 2 hypertension who are prescribed no more than two anti-hypertensive medications.
+ReCor Medical’s RADIANCE CAP Clinical Study is a non-randomized study that will give patients the opportunity to try new technology to reduce their BP.
+The study is designed to evaluate the ability of the Paradise Renal Denervation (RDN) System to reduce blood pressure in patients with uncontrolled hypertension despite taking stable doses of antihypertensive medications.

 John M. Flack, MD, MPH, will serve as the primary investigator on the study.
 Flack is the Sergio Rabinovich, MD, Endowed Chair of Internal Medicine at SIU School of Medicine and specializes in treating resistant hypertension in minority populations.
 He is an American Society of Hypertension-certified hypertension specialist and also serves as the president of the American Hypertension Specialist Certification Program.